SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/mimecast-source.md

 1. (Optional) **Fields.** Click the **+Add Field** link to define the fields you want to associate, each field needs a name (key) and value.
    * ![green check circle.png](/img/reuse/green-check-circle.png) A green circle with a check mark is shown when the field exists in the Fields table schema.
    * ![orange exclamation point.png](/img/reuse/orange-exclamation-point.png) An orange triangle with an exclamation point is shown when the field doesn't exist in the Fields table schema.
 In this case, an option to automatically add the nonexistent fields to the Fields table schema is provided.
 If a field is sent to Sumo that does not exist in the Fields schema it is ignored, known as dropped.
 1. **Client ID**.
 Enter the Client ID of the app.
-Refer Mimecast [documentation](https://developer.services.mimecast.com/api-overview#application-registration-credential-management) for guidance to create the Client ID.
+Refer to the [Mimecast documentation](https://developer.services.mimecast.com/api-overview#application-registration-credential-management) for guidance to create the Client ID.
 1. **Client Secret**.
 Enter the Client Secret key of the app.
 Refer Mimecast [documentation](https://developer.services.mimecast.com/api-overview#application-registration-credential-management) for guidance to create the Client Secret.
 1. **Supported API to collect**.
 Select the type of Mimecast data source that you want to collect.
 1. **Processing Rules for Logs (Optional)**.
 Configure any desired filters, such as allowlist, denylist, hash, or mask, as described in [Create a Processing Rule](/docs/send-data/collection/processing-rules/create-processing-rule).